wesley974/mailserver/README.md

 >*Enjoy!*

-Use openbsd-rofs entirely at your own risk.
+Use mailserver entirely at your own risk.
 No one will help you.